planningcenter/api-docs/source/includes/_resources.md

 where[ends_at] | _date_time_ | query on a specific ends_at
 where[created_at] | _date_time_ | query on a specific created_at
 where[updated_at] | _date_time_ | query on a specific updated_at
-include | event | include associated event include | event_times | include associated event_times
+filter | future | filter using the named scope "future" include | event | include associated event include | event_times | include associated event_times
 include | resource_bookings | include associated resource_bookings